To assess powertrain efficiency, you can evaluate and report power and energy for component-level blocks and system-level reference applications.

 Eff property implements this equation.

-If the power and energy conservation error is within an error tolerance, the method returns true.
-Specifically, if both these conditions are met, the method returns true.
+time step.
+If the energy conservation error is within an error tolerance, the method

 The overall summary provides the efficiency, energy loss, energy input, energy output, and energy stored at the component- and system-level.
 The summary includes hyperlinks that you can use to investigate model blocks and subsystems.